brandonbate/counter/README.md

 pip install "daphne==4.0.0"
 pip install celery django-celery-results redis
 ```
-Ignore the warnings you get after install Daphne.
+Ignore the warnings you get after installing Daphne.

 To run the game, you will need to open up two terminals.
 In one terminal, run:
 ```